NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Running EnergyPlus by Hand
 --------------------------

-EnergyPlus is compiled as a 32 bit console application on Windows™ (Windows 98, Windows NT, Windows 2000, Windows ME) operating systems, commonly run on the Intel™ or compatible processing chips (aka WinTel machines).
+EnergyPlus runs as a console application with optional command line arguments.
+The arguments may be listed by typing energyplus --help (Windows OS) or man energyplus (Linux OS).
+For more information about the command line interface, see https://github.com/NREL/EnergyPlus/blob/develop/doc/running-energyplus-from-command-line.md.
+The remainder of this section describes running EnergyPlus in legacy mode (i.e. no command-line arguments) on Windows OS.

 To run the program bring up the command prompt and "cd" to the directory containing the executable.
 Assume that the executable is called *EnergyPlus.exe*.
 In the same directory EnergyPlus expects *in.idf*, the input data file; *Energy+.idd*, the data dictionary file; *in.epw*, the weather file (needed only if there is a RunPeriod in the input); and optionally *Energy+.ini*, the initialization file.
 Typing "EnergyPlus" (and hitting the *Enter* key) will execute the program.
 EnergyPlus will write messages to the command window as it runs.
 A simulation with two design days and one run period looks like:

 ```
  EnergyPlus Starting